 Description: A very important part of the MSE process is to define goals (aspirational and realistic) and turn those into measureable objectives.
 The first step is to define a set of goals that are important to stakeholders and managers, which has been done at past MSAB meetings.
 It is important to verify that these aspirations are still of interest to all MSAB members, and to determine if additional goals should be added to the list.
-Currently, there are five overarching goals.
+Currently, there are four overarching goals.

 - 1. Biological sustainability

-- 2. Fishery (all directed fisheries) sustainability and stability
+- 2. Fishery (all directed fisheries) sustainability, stability, and access

-- 3. Assurance of access minimize probability of fishery closures
+- 3. Minimize discard mortality

 - 4. Minimize bycatch mortality

-- 5. Serve consumer needs